 A few years ago I lived in DC as an intern, and there was this farmer’s market that had a breakfast on weekends that you literally would stand in line for over an hour for.
-One of their most popular items were these buckwheat blueberry pancakes, and they were worth every minute.
-I replaced the blueberries with strawberries for two reasons – HEB was out of blueberries that day, and strawberries were like $1.50 a pound.
-Done.
+One of their most popular items were these blueberry buckwheat pancakes, and they were worth every minute.
+Now, I love blueberries, but I replaced them in this recipe with strawberries for two reasons – HEB was out of blueberries that day, and strawberries were like $1.50 a pound.
+Done and done.

 I’m not going to lie, this whole recipe was inspired by the fact that I wanted to use both of the gifts I got from my husband for my birthday – an OXO kitchen scale and a KitchenAid Stand Mixer!
 We have been talking and dreaming about getting that mixer for years but they are so expensive that it has just seemed like a luxury we decided to hold off on.
 Plus no one bought it for us for our wedding.
 Luckily for me (us), Abe saw a deal on slickdeals.net a few weeks ago that cut the price down to $143 + tax!

 In addition to the stand mixer and kitchen scale, there was another new addition to the family this weekend – meet our new buddy, Dobby!

 He was a rescue by a kind soul at my work, found him on the side of the highway – cleaned him up, took him to the vet (no, he wasn’t microchipped or tagged) and got all his shots, and fostered him for two months.
 He’s a terrier mix, and only a little bigger than Marty – not to mention his name totally fits with our dog naming theme (he came with the name actually).
 We are excited to welcome him to the clan!
 Now, we just need to get him a haircut.
 And a scarf.
 Dogs love scarves.
 Anywho… back to the recipe.

 Buckwheat and Flax Pancakes with Strawberries